 Keeler Court Apartments will provide 71 studio, one-, two-, and three-bedroom apartment homes on a 1.61-acre site.
 On a hillside location with bay views, Keeler Court Apartments will serve households of all sizes, particularly large families, in a transit-oriented, walkable neighborhood close to downtown job centers.
 The subject property is approximately half a mile west of the I-805 corridor.
 The site is located along the Keeler Court cul-de-sac in a central area in the Southcrest neighborhood, immediately adjacent to many amenities - CVS, Northgate Market, Southcrest Community Park and Recreation Center, schools, and public transportation.
-The site was re-zoned to allow residential development of 29 units per acre with the adoption of the Southeast Community Plan in January, 2016.
+The subject property is currently a vacant lot.
+Originally zoned for industrial development, the site was re-zoned to allow residential development of 29 units per acre with the adoption of the Southeast Community Plan in January, 2016.